News

 At LigoLab, as a proud supplier of advanced pathology lab software, we’ve been helping our anatomic pathology, clinical laboratory, and molecular diagnostics business partners grow and thrive since 2006.

-From our humble beginnings as a LIS company startup to now, we’ve been fortunate to collaborate with some of the most dynamic and forward-thinking medical laboratories in the country, and over that time we’ve gained expertise in the LIS laboratory information system software domain that few can match.
+From our humble beginnings as a startup LIS company to now, we’ve been fortunate to collaborate with some of the most dynamic and forward-thinking medical laboratories in the country.
+Over that time, we’ve gained expertise in the LIS laboratory information system software domain that few can match.

-Learn More: LigoLab: Shaping the Future of Clinical Labs & Pathology Groups
+Discover More: LigoLab - Shaping the Future of Clinical Labs & Pathology Groups

-We maintain regular contact with our partner labs and take ownership of all lab informatics with our all-in-one medical LIS and laboratory billing (lab RCM) platform which continues to evolve daily, helping our partners deliver new and better ways to serve their customers and support the best patient care.
+We maintain regular contact with our partner labs and take ownership of all lab informatics with our all-in-one medical LIS and laboratory billing (lab revenue cycle management) platform, which continues to evolve daily, helping our partners deliver new and better ways to serve their customers and support the best patient care.
 In turn, these same labs take it upon themselves to constantly evaluate their internal lab information system and laboratory billing processes.

 Nothing is static.

-This blog post will be the first in a series highlighting the challenges labs continue to face, plus the best LIS software solutions these labs have employed to serve their customers and grow their businesses.
+This blog post will be the first in a series highlighting the challenges labs continue to face, and it will focus on the best LIS software solutions these labs have employed to serve their customers and grow their businesses.

-Recently we asked several of our partner labs to participate in a four-question lab information system survey.
-We wanted to fully understand how they utilize the LigoLab informatics platform to create more laboratory workflow management efficiency and increase overall organizational productivity.
+Recently, we asked several of our partners to participate in a four-question survey focused on the LIS system.
+Our goal was to fully understand how they utilize the LigoLab informatics platform to create more laboratory workflow management efficiency and increase overall organizational productivity.

 Here is a sample of the responses we received to the following question.

-What recent pathology lab management workflow changes supported by your LIS systems have made the biggest difference in efficiency and throughput?
+What recent pathology lab management workflow changes supported by your LIS system have made the biggest difference in efficiency and throughput?

 Shamim A. (LIS Administrator- San Diego, CA)